Didgitaldoo/didgitaldoo.github.io/_posts/2025-02-13-how-to-read-outputs-of-didgelab.md

 ---
 layout: default
-title: How to read the outputs of Didgelab
+title: How to read a didge sheet
 date: 2025-02-13
 ---

-## How to read the outputs of Didgelab
+# How to read the outputs of Didgelab

 When reading the outputs of Didgelab, you will ask yourself many questions, such as "why would I care for the tuning of a didgeridoo?" or "what the heck is impedance?"
 This article wants to explain the most important concepts one by one.
 The article is not about Didgeridoo physics.
 If you want to learn about Didgeridoo physics, I advise to watch the videos of Andrea Ferroni (e.g., [this](https://www.youtube.com/watch?v=idcPw0RaUiE&t=8s) and [this](https://www.youtube.com/watch?v=u0AxhK328Z0])).
 This article explains the following concepts: